Become a member

 Receive incisive real-time information on breaking data marketing related issues, through FEDMA’s Alerts, Newsletters and Publications:

-• A biweekly newsletter with press articles, studies and events on key legislations and an insider view on data protection, privacy, the digital single market, EU affairs and any pending court cases that might influence interpretation of the legislation;
+• A biweekly newsletter with press articles, studies, and events on key legislations and an insider view on data protection, privacy, the digital single market, EU affairs, and any pending court cases that might influence the interpretation of the legislation;

-• Free access to the Legal Fact Pact, cookie table and other resources;
+• Free access to the Legal Fact Pact, Sustainability Best Practices Guide, Policy Tracker and other resources;

-• Possibility of a personalised briefing event/webinar for your members/organisation in your city (travel costs extra).
+• Possibility of a personalized briefing event/webinar for your members/organization in your city (travel costs extra).

 Be heard